How to design your dream bedroom for maximum sleep

 So with SmartDraw open, try to draw a faithful reproduction of your room.
 Don’t worry if it takes a few goes.

-Since choosing, something as simple as wall paint can quickly turn into a confusing mess, here’s some tips to get you started.
+Since choosing, something as simple as wall paint can quickly turn into a war and peace sized essay, we’ll save that for its own article.

 We would recommend starting with a neutral base tone, such as off white or light grey.
 You can then use furniture, artwork and accessories to add interest and colour.